Alex Verdugo Preview, Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 4.08 team ERA that ranks 13th across all league pitching staffs.
+- The Yankees have the 13th-ranked team ERA among all MLB pitching staffs (4.10).

-- The Yankees rank 19th in baseball in home runs surrendered (151 total, 1.2 per game).
+- Yankees pitchers combine to rank 19th in baseball in home runs allowed (154 total, 1.3 per game).

-- His most recent appearance came on Sunday against the Miami Marlins, when the right-hander threw six innings, surrendering two earned runs while giving up six hits.
+- The righty's most recent time out came on Monday against the Atlanta Braves, when he went 2 1/3 innings, surrendering eight earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.